-- Sex Offenses, Forcible is any sexual act directed against another person, without the consent of the Complainant, including instances in which the Complainant is incapable of knowingly giving affirmative consent because of their age or because of their temporary or permanent mental or physical incapacity. - Forcible Rape is penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without knowingly giving affirmative consent because of their age or because of their temporary or permanent mental or physical incapacity. - Forcible Fondling is the touching of the private body parts of another person (buttocks, groin, breasts, etc.) for the purpose of sexual gratification, forcibly and/or against that person's will (non-consensually) or where a Complainant is incapable of knowingly giving affirmative consent because of their age or because of their temporary or permanent mental

-- or physical incapacity. - Forcible Sodomy is oral or anal sexual intercourse with another person, forcibly, and/or against that person's will (non-consensually), or not forcibly or against the person's will in instances in which the Complainant is incapable of giving affirmative consent because of age or because of temporary or permanent mental or physical incapacity. - Sexual Assault with an Object is the use of an object or instrument to penetrate, however slightly, the genital or anal opening of the body of another person, forcibly, and/or against that person's will (non-consensually), or where the Complainant is incapable of giving affirmative consent because of age or because of temporary or permanent mental or physical incapacity. - Incest: Nonforcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - Statutory Rape: Nonforcible sexual intercourse with a person who is under the statutory age of consent.
+- Sex Offenses, Forcible is any sexual act directed against another person, without the consent of the Complainant, including instances in which the Complainant is incapable of knowingly giving consent. - Forcible Rape is penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without knowingly giving consent of the Complainant. - Forcible Fondling The touching of the private body parts of another person (buttocks, groin, breasts, etc.) for the purpose of sexual gratification, forcibly and/or against that person's will (non-consensually) or where a Complainant is incapable of knowingly giving consent because of their age or because of their temporary or permanent mental or physical incapacity. - Forcible Sodomy is oral or anal sexual intercourse with another person, forcibly, and/or against that person's will (non-consensually), or not forcibly or against the person's will in instances in which the Complainant is incapable of giving consent because of age or because of temporary or permanent mental or physical incapacity. - Sexual Assault with an Object is the use of an object or instrument to penetrate, however slightly, the genital or anal opening of the body of another person, forcibly, and/or against that person's will (non-consensually). - Incest: Nonforcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - Statutory Rape: Nonforcible sexual intercourse with a person who is under the statutory age of consent.